Babe Ruth: Boston Braves (1935)

 By this time, Ruth knew he was nearly finished as a player.
 He desired to remain in baseball as a manager.
 He was often spoken of as a possible candidate as managerial jobs opened up, but in 1932, when he was mentioned as a contender for the Red Sox position, Ruth stated that he was not yet ready to leave the field.
 There were rumors that Ruth was a likely candidate each time when the Cleveland Indians, Cincinnati Reds, and Detroit Tigers were looking for a manager, but nothing came of them.

 Just before the 1934 season, Ruppert offered to make Ruth the manager of the Yankees' top minor-league team, the Newark Bears, but he was talked out of it by his wife, Claire, and his business manager, Christy Walsh.
 Tigers owner Frank Navin seriously considered acquiring Ruth and making him player-manager.
 However, Ruth insisted on delaying the meeting until he came back from a trip to Hawaii.
 Navin was unwilling to wait.
 Ruth opted to go on his trip, despite Barrow advising him that he was making a mistake; in any event, Ruth's asking price was too high for the notoriously tight-fisted Navin.
 The Tigers' job ultimately went to Mickey Cochrane.

-Early in the 1934 season, Ruth openly campaigned to become the Yankees manager.
-However, the Yankee job was never a serious possibility.
+Early in the 1934 season, Ruth made no secret of his desire to manage the Yankees.
+However, that job was never a serious possibility.
 Ruppert always supported McCarthy, who would remain in his position for another 12 seasons.
-The relationship between Ruth and McCarthy had been lukewarm at best, and Ruth's managerial ambitions further chilled their interpersonal relations.
+The relationship between Ruth and McCarthy had been lukewarm at best, and Ruth's open campaigning to replace him further chilled their interpersonal relations.
 By the end of the season, Ruth hinted that he would retire unless Ruppert named him manager of the Yankees.
 When the time came, Ruppert wanted Ruth to leave the team without drama or hard feelings.

 During the 1934–35 offseason, Ruth circled the world with his wife; the trip included a barnstorming tour of the Far East.
 At his final stop in the United Kingdom before returning home, Ruth was introduced to cricket by Australian player Alan Fairfax, and after having little luck in a cricketer's stance, he stood as a baseball batter and launched some massive shots around the field, destroying the bat in the process.
 Although Fairfax regretted that he could not have the time to make Ruth a cricket player, Ruth had lost any interest in such a career upon learning that the best batsmen made only about $40 per week.

-Also during the offseason, Ruppert had been sounding out the other clubs in hopes of finding one that would be willing to take Ruth as a manager and/or a player.
+Also during the offseason, Ruppert had been sounding out the other clubs in hopes of finding one that would be willing to take Ruth as a manager or player.
 However, the only serious offer came from Athletics owner-manager Connie Mack, who gave some thought to stepping down as manager in favor of Ruth.
 However, Mack later dropped the idea, saying that Ruth's wife would be running the team in a month if Ruth ever took over.